-- Now keep the pelvis in the neutral position.
+- Now, keep the pelvis in a neutral position.

-- Relax your hands against the floor along with bringing neck and face a resting position
+- Relax your hands against the floor along with bringing your neck and face to a resting position

 - Put a towel under the neck for additional support if you find the neck to be sore

 - You can make a 'V' shape by bending your knees against the wall for a deeper stretch.
 Bring your feet together.